Compliance and Assurance Services for Confidential Client

 With the release of the New Source Performance Standards (NSPS) OOOOa for oil and natural gas facilities in 2016, our client needed to gather operational data for their equipment needs including well completion, compressors, pneumatic devices, storage tanks, control devices, and fugitive leak detection surveys from over 300 sites including tank battery, compressor station, salt water disposal, and produced water recycling facilities.
 To track the data, they requested a single spreadsheet for reporting the facilities subject to NSPS OOOO as well as NSPS OOOOa regulations.

-Apex developed an Excel-based tracking spreadsheet.
+Apex Companies developed an Excel-based tracking spreadsheet.
 We gathered operational data from over the sites, evaluated the regulatory applicability for each equipment, and generated compliance reports.
 We worked diligently to identify the subtle differences between NSPS OOOO and NSPS OOOOa regulations to ensure reporting accuracy.

 Impressed with our quality of work, attention to detail, and in-depth understanding of the state and federal regulations, our client asked us to assist with their air permitting and compliance needs in the Permian Basin.